Team

 Senior Lecturer in Marketing

 Katharina Husemann is a senior lecturer in Marketing at King’s Business School, King’s College London.
-Her research program is embedded in the field of consumer culture theory and aims at exploring consumer experiences of, or consumer responses to, a globalized, accelerated, and digitalized consumer culture that contemporary Western societies have developed into.
-Her studies have been published in the Journal of Consumer Research, Psychology & Marketing, Long Range Planning, Consumption Markets & Culture, the Journal of Macromarketing, Marketing JRM, Journal of Business Research, and the Journal of Consumer Policy.
+Her research program is embedded in the field of consumer culture theory.
+It aims at exploring consumer experiences of, or consumer responses to, a globalized, accelerated, and digitalized consumer culture that contemporary Western societies have developed into.
+Her studies have been published in the Journal of Consumer Research, Psychology & Marketing, Long Range Planning, Consumption Markets, and Culture, the Journal of Macromarketing, Marketing JRM, the Journal of Business Research, and the Journal of Consumer Policy.

 Hochschullehrerin für Marketing

-Stephanie was a post-doctoral researcher in the Branding Team and joined FH Kufstein in fall 2022.
-She studied International Economic and Business Studies at the University of Innsbruck and at NEOMA Business School in Rouen (France).
-She gained professional experience at Abercrombie & Fitch and joined the Marketing and Branding Team as a PhD Candidate in October 2016.
-From 2018 - 2019 she has been a visiting PhD student at the Lifestyle Research Center, EMLYON Business School (France) and received her PhD in 2021.
-Stephanie's research focuses on consumer culture, branding and digital media.
+Stephanie was a post-doctoral researcher in the Branding Team and joined FH Kufstein in the fall of 2022.
+She studied International Economic and Business Studies at the University of Innsbruck and NEOMA Business School in Rouen (France).
+She gained professional experience at Abercrombie and Fitch and joined the Marketing and Branding Team as a PhD Candidate in October 2016.
+From 2018 - 2019 she was a visiting PhD student at the Lifestyle Research Center, EMLYON Business School (France), and received her PhD in 2021.
+Stephanie's research focuses on consumer culture, branding, and digital media.
 She explores how visual content online, specifically on Instagram, influences and shapes brands and branding.
 Methodologically, she engages in creative visual research methods to explore the visual co-construction of brands online.
-Stephanie has published her research in Consumption Markets & Culture and Advances in Consumer Research.
+Stephanie has published her research in Consumption Markets, and Culture and the Advances in Consumer Research.

 Assistant Professor